sleebapaul/gospel_of_rnn/README.md

 The folder contains the best trained model, loss vs epochs graph and stats of training.

-### Issues of Mark
+### issues_of_mark

-These folder contains the training results on different validation sets.
+The folder contains the training results on different validation sets.
 Using gospel of Mark as validation shows less convergence.

+### generated_gospels

+Some generated samples using trained model using warmup context.

 ## Important Links